rear/rear.github.com/download/index.md

 title: Download Relax-and-Recover
 ---

+## General Available (GA) Release of Relax-and-Recover Announcement

+Relax-and-Recover (ReaR) v2.8 will be released around Christmas 2024.

+A pre-release version of ReaR v2.8 is available on our [GitHub Releases](https://github.com/rear/rear/releases) page.

 ## Master branch snapshot

-The latest development snapshot is available via the [GitHub download rear-master.zip](https://github.com/rear/rear/archive/master.zip) button.
+The latest development snapshot is available via the [GitHub download rear-master.zip](https://github.com/rear/rear/archive/master.zip) link.

 Or you can get a private source copy via: